 Both cases resonate with the annihilation of those defeated.
 Furthermore, the Chronicler’s addition of “of the house of Judah” parallels Jehu’s total eradication “of the House of Ahab.”

 Six years into Athaliah’s reign, Jehoiada the priest gathers strength and wishes to restore Joash to the throne.
-This account, too, abounds with violence and is reminiscent of the story of Jehu’s insurrection, at least where it comes to the motif of the uprising against the king and the extirpation of the House of Ahab.
+This account, too, abounds with violence and is reminiscent of the story of Jehu’s coup d’etat, at least where it comes to the motif of the uprising against the king and the extirpation of the House of Ahab.
 Generally speaking, the Chronicler’s revisions are not numerous.
 Insofar as they exist, they pertain to two additions relating to the continuation of the Davidic dynasty (2 Chr 23:3) and the reinstatement of the Temple rites that David, the patriarch of the dynasty, had originally instituted (vv 18–19).
 In the account of the uprising against Athaliah, the changes are rather minor and the killing of Athaliah and Matan, priest of Baal, is described nearly identically in both renderings.
 Nevertheless, two revisions are noteworthy.
 The first pertains to the order to kill Athaliah.
 In Kings, it is expressed in passive voice: “Let her not be slain in the house of the Lord” (2 Kgs 11:15).
 The Chronicler, in contrast, switches the mode to active: “Slay her not in the house of the Lord” (2 Chr 23:14).
 Another difference is the number of people who take part in destroying the House of Baal.
 According to the Deuteronomist, they were “all the people of the land (עם הארץ)" whereas the Chronicler elides the word “the land” (הארץ), thus attributing the destruction of the House of Baal to the nation at large (עם) and not to a distinct group within it.

 Joash (2 Chr 24)